 WHY

-Having two participants that test the system, allows
+Having two participants that test the system, allows to gain different viewpoints on the same design.

 NOTE!